keplr32b/source-corroboration-oracle/README.md

 5. Comparative consensus requires agreement on value meaning and `ratio_milli` within tolerance.
 6. Deterministic threshold check: if `ratio_milli < threshold_milli`, the call **reverts** (fail-closed).
 7. On success, a `Fact` is appended to an append-only archive.

+## How to reproduce

+1. Call `allow_host` for each evidence host (e.g. `example.com`, `www.example.org`).
+2. Call `establish(question, "https://a/...,https://b/...")` with 2–8 allowlisted HTTPS URLs.
+3. On success, `latest_corroboration()` returns the sealed fact JSON.
+4. On insufficient corroboration the transaction reverts — state unchanged.

 ## Public API